2016 Teen Video Challenge

 - Be designed for use at any library.

 - Be appropriate for viewing by audiences of all ages.

 Video will be Judged on the Following Criteria:

 - Message clarity and relevance

 - Overall impact

-Entries due from the public library to the New York State Library: March 3, 2015.
+Entries are due to the local public library by March 4, 2016.
+Entries from the public library are due to the New York State Library by March 11, 2016.

 Forms and Documents

 - Information & Timeline for NYS Public Libraries (PDF)